MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/setting-up-your-development-environment/index.md

 weight: 1
 ---
 ## Overview
-Before starting application development in MobileFirst Platform Foundation, the development environment needs to be set-up.
-This includes both the MobileFirst Platform Foundation development environment, as well any additional development environment: iOS, Android, Windows 8.1 Universal and Windows 10 UWP.
+Before starting to develop client and server code using MobileFirst Platform Foundation, the development environment needs to be set-up.
+This includes installing various required software and tools.

+The following is a list of software you may need to install on your developer workstation in order to develop client and/or server code.

+### Server requirements

+* Java
+* MobileFirst Development Kit

+### Client-side development

+* NodeJS
+* MobileFirst CLI
+* Cordova CLI
+* Xcode
+* Android Studio
+* Visual Studio

+### Server-side development

+* Maven

+<br/><br/>
-To continue, select a tutorial:
+For further instructions, select a tutorial: